theATM/mmdetection/README.md

 # Custom MMDetection Pipeline

 This study repository contains the forked MMDetection project.
 It is a part of the AirDetection study.
-Main repo can be found [under this link](https://github.com/theATM/AirDetection).
+The Main repo can be found [under this link](https://github.com/theATM/AirDetection).

 Here is the code used for training and testing various models.
 Custom configurations are stored in the "configs/additional/" directory.
 This ML toolbox has a modular design.
 Each architecture